-Focus is a state-of-the-art laser eye surgery clinic with the absolute best vision results in the UK.
-Located in the heart of London’s Harley Street medical enclave it is a centre dedicated to being the best, and it’s outstanding results speak for themselves – no other clinic has matched our 100% record.
-Focus specialises not only in short- and long-sight corrective surgery but also blended vision which is a treatment for those needing reading glasses, a treatment pioneered in the UK by Focus.
+Focus is a state-of-the-art laser eye surgery clinic with outstanding vision results.
+Located in the heart of London’s Harley Street medical enclave it is a centre dedicated to being the best.
+It’s remarkable results speak for themselves.
+Focus specialises not only in short- and long-sight corrective surgery but also blended vision which is a treatment for those needing reading glasses, a treatment pioneered in the UK by Mr Allamby at Focus.

 Boasting 3,000 square feet the clinic is set across three of the large and stylish houses in Wimpole Street next to Harley Street.
 In contrast to the original 1900′s properties in the area, the clinic is bright, modern and welcoming with a large reception area, advanced audio-visual presentation facilities, six consulting rooms and a relaxation room for patients to rest in after their treatment.
 Whilst you wait for your consultation or treatment you can help yourself to freshly ground espresso coffee or refreshments, and we offer complimentary WiFi in our lounge area.

-In order to obtain a 100% success rate, numerous factors have to come together.
+In order to satisfy our goal of a 100% success rate, numerous factors have to come together.
 The laser technology used at Focus is big part of that.
 Unlike several clinics, Focus and its surgeons have chosen to not be paid consultants to laser system manufacturers.
-As such we are free to choose the best-of-breed lasers to give the very best results, rather than use the manufacturers’ own laser systems.
-As such, we chose different companies to supply the excimer and femtosecond lasers used in the LASIK procedure.
+As such we are free to choose the laser combination that we consider will give the best results, rather than use the manufacturers’ own laser systems.
+As such, we chose different companies to supply the excimer and femtosecond lasers used in the Z-LASIK procedure.

-The combination of the Swiss Ziemer LDV and the German WaveLight Allegretto Eye-Q – together with a refined LASIK surgical technique pioneered at Focus – means we have a 100% 20/20 success rate for correcting short-sight up to an severe -8.00 dioptres, which is the most common visual problem by far in the 20-45 age group.
+The combination of the Swiss Ziemer LDV and the German WaveLight Allegretto Eye-Q – together with a refined LASIK surgical technique pioneered at Focus – means we have exceeded our expectation for visual outcomes for our patients, where our goal is a 100% 20/20 success rate for correcting short-sight, which is the most common visual problem by far in the 20-45 age group.